breca/elite_bgs_companion/README.md

 	NOTE This branch is horrible and on life support.
 If you want to contribute, please use the development branch.

+ * Version 0.94a

+	Workaround to allows users to override path to their journals in settings.ini (i.e override_journal_location = Z:\Somewhere\Saved Games\Frontier Developments\Elite Dangerous)

  * Version 0.93a

 	Hopefully fixes clock based CTD